 Bottle tiki torches

 These homemade bottle tiki torches are mid-way between a heater and a light and will even help keep the biting bugs away.
 One thing is for sure, whatever their function they look amazing and will give any garden an incredible evening ambience.
 They’re also extremely easy to make and will help you recycle your old wine bottles.
-To find a full explanation on how to make these ingenious creations, click here.
 Our tip is to use basic cooking oil instead of fuel - it’s cheaper and much more environmentally friendly, plus you probably already have it in your cupboards.

 Neon glow stick bottles